dhniels/blog/_posts/2013-12-13-film-review-the-hobbit-the-desolation-of-smaug.md

 ---
 layout: post
-title:  "Film Review: "The Hobbit: The Desolation of Smaug"
+title:  "Film Review: The Hobbit: The Desolation of Smaug"
 date:   2013-12-13 15:05:49 -0700
 categories: reviews
 ---